How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Analysis steps on simulations

+We ran Senin's Rare Rule Anomaly (RRA) algorithm on the simulated datasets for discord discovery with automated event length selection \cite{Senin15, jmotif}.
+We set the maximal sliding window size to $200$ time-steps for the discrete time simulations and to $2000$ time-steps for the simulated ECG datasets.
+The $p_{aa}=4$ was set according to the example script and the alphabet size was set to a=8.

-On the logistic map with two tentmap anomalies dataset we did not apply any preprocessing and we set the embedding parameters to $E=3$ and $\tau=1$.
+To show that TOF finds unique events, we applied the algorithm on time series with multiple anomalies.
+We made no preprocessing on the dataset and the embedding parameters were set to $E=3$ and $\tau=1$.
 Also the neighborhood size was set to $k_\mathrm{TOF}=4$ and $k_\mathrm{LOF}=28$ for TOF and LOF respectively.
-We calculated the ROC AUC values for each simulated instance and plotted these values as the function of inter event interval (Fig. \ref{fig:chart4}).
+We calculated the ROC AUC values for each simulated instance and plotted these values as the function of inter event interval (Fig.\,4).